Relevance-guided Supervision for OpenQA with ColBERT: End-to-end OpenQA Evaluation

 \subsection{Datasets}

-We use two popular QA datasets to evaluate our method.
-We use their \textit{open} versions \cite{lee2019latent}, which discard the evidence passages of the validation and test questions.
-In line with the standard approach in OpenQA, for each of the three datasets, we randomly split the original training set for training and validation and use the original development set for testing.
-Details on these datasets are provided in Appendix~\ref{app:datasets}, and Appendix~\ref{app:details} covers additional implementation details.\footnote{We do not report results for SQuAD based on \citet{asai2019learning}'s observation that the choice of Wikipedia dump used has a large impact on system performance as article contents evolve over time.
-Specifically, while we use the Dec 2018 dump used by all of our baselines for NQ and TQ, \citet{asai2019learning} argue that for SQuADv1.1 comparisons should be made using a 2016 dump that is closer to the creation date of SQuADv1.1.
-We hope to address this and to evaluate on ``open'' SQuAD in subsequent work.}
+We continue to evaluate on NQ, SQuAD, and TQ, using their \textit{open} versions \cite{lee2019latent}, which discard the evidence passages of the validation and test questions.
+As is standard, for each of the three datasets, we randomly split the original training set for training and validation and use the original development set for testing.

+Like the results in~\secref{sec:eval-retriever}, for all three datasets, we primarily conduct our evaluation on the December 2018 Wikipedia dump used by the majority of our baselines.
+However, \citet{asai2019learning} argue that for SQuAD, comparisons should be made using another common 2016 dump closer to the creation date of this dataset.
+Thus, for SQuAD, Table~\ref{tab:evaluation:reader} additionally includes our end-to-end results on this 2016 Wikipedia dump (details in~\secref{app:datasets}).